Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Target segment, customer needs, capabilities, profitability |

 If you want to learn case interviews quickly, my case interview course walks you through proven framework strategies for each case type.
-You can build perfect frameworks in under 60 seconds after completing the course.
+You can build sharp frameworks in under 60 seconds after completing the course.

 What Formulas Do You Need for Case Interviews?

-Profit Formulas
+Profit formulas

 - Profit = Revenue - Costs